 Server virtualization in the data center is happening now.
-The OmniSwitch implements two features to help automate the discovery and movement of virtual machines (VMs):
+The OmniSwitch implementation of Virtual Network Profiles (vNPs) helps to automate the discovery and movement of virtual machines (VMs).

-- Virtual Network Profile (vNP)-A vNP is basically a Universal Network Profile (UNP) that will classify virtual machines in the same manner as any other device connected to a UNP port.
+A vNP is basically a Universal Network Profile (UNP) that will classify virtual machines in the same manner as any other device connected to a UNP port.
 Once a virtual machine (or any other such device) is assigned to a vNP, the virtual machine traffic is bound to a VLAN, a Shortest Path Bridging (SPB) service, or a Virtual eXtensible Local Area Network (VXLAN) service as defined in the profile.
-In addition, any QoS policies associated with the profile are also applied to the VM traffic. - Edge Virtual Bridging (EVB)-based on the IEEE 802.1Qbg standard, EVB defines architecture to standardized connections between hosts with virtual machines and switches.
-The OmniSwitch implementation provides the ability for the switch to interact with EVB servers. - EVB runs between an EVB bridge (OmniSwitch running EVB) and an EVB station (server running EVB) to discover VMs running on the station or detect VM movement and associate each VM with an appropriate VLAN bridging instance. - The Link Layer Delivery Protocol (LLDP) is used by the EVB bridge to discover the EVB station and establish links between the station and bridge.
+In addition, any QoS policies associated with the profile are also applied to the VM traffic.

-This chapter describes the functionality provided with the vNP and EVB features and how these features are used to classify virtual machines into the OmniSwitch bridging or SPB service domain.
-It provides information about configuring vNP and EVB through the Command Line Interface (CLI).
+This chapter describes the functionality provided with the vNP feature and how this feature is used to classify virtual machines into the OmniSwitch bridging or service domain.
+It provides information about configuring vNP through the Command Line Interface (CLI).
 CLI commands are used in the configuration examples; for more details about the syntax of commands, see the OmniSwitch AOS Release 8 CLI Reference Guide.

 - "Server Virtualization Overview" on page 7-2.

 - "UNP Overview" on page 7-3.

-- "Using EVB" on page 7-7.

-- "Tracking Virtual Machines" on page 7-12.
+- "Tracking Virtual Machines" on page 7-7.